SFTtech/openage/doc/nyan/api_reference/reference_resistance.md

 Resource spot that should be made harvestable.
 Effects of type `effect.discrete.make_harvestable.type.MakeHarvestable` are matched to this resistance if they store the same `ResourceSpot` object in their `resource_spot` member.
 Additionally, the target needs to have a `Harvestable` ability that contains the resource spot.

 **resist_condition**
-Condition which must he fulfilled to make the resource spot harvestable.
+Condition which they must fulfill to make the resource spot harvestable.

 ## resistance.discrete.send_to_container.type.SendToContainer